upenndigitalscholarship/monuments-research-group/about.md

 Justin J. Seward is a student in the College of Arts and Sciences at the University of Pennsylvania, set to graduate in the Class of 2025.
 He is pursuing a major in Sociology and a minor in Religious Studies, with a specific focus on the intersection of religion and the public sphere.
 He has been working on this project since summer 2022.
 Justin is a Penn Civic Scholar, Benjamin Franklin Scholar, and Penn Social Equity and Community Fellow where he is deeply committed to public and community engaged scholarship.
 He intends to go to graduate school for a PhD in Sociology after completing his undergraduate degree and receive a Masters of Divinity in the future.

 *Confederate monuments are not just symbols of hatred and white supremacy, they are perpetuators of it.
 Lynchings, cross burnings, and KKK rituals are rudimentary parts of the existence of Confederate monuments, where they were not passive symbols but active sites promoting white supremacy.
 Beyond individual instances of racism, their collective existence is a monument to the spirit of white supremacy and the systemic racism that continues to grip this country and its history.
 As white people debated whether the monuments reflected history or treason, Black people called out their true nature.* - Justin Seward

+Here's Justin Seward [discussing some of his main takeaways](https://www.instagram.com/p/DGQ6UIYMc51/) from this project.

 <br style="clear:both" />